uilab-kaist/cs50705-ethics-spring-2026/README.md

 * [Zoom Link](https://kaist.zoom.us/my/aliceatkaist)
   * This link should be used for all online classes.
   * For classes not specified as online, please attend in person at Room 210, E3-5 (KRAFTON Building).
-* [Google Drive]
+* Google Drive
-  * All the lecture materials and assignments will be shared in the google drive.
+  * All the [lecture materials](https://drive.google.com/drive/folders/1p__fVVueOlblXKsnmO3TYzYg6H90t-Zi?usp=sharing) will be shared in the google drive.

 ## Important Schedule about the lectures.
 * 3/2: No Class.
 Substitute Holiday for March 1st Independence Movement Day